 THESE COPYRIGHTED MATERIALS ARE FOR REGISTRANTS ONLY.
 BY REGISTERING YOURSELF OR SOMEONE ELSE FOR THIS COURSE YOU AGREE THAT YOU WILL NOT SHARE THESE MATERIALS WITH ANY THIRD PARTY.

-Martha Frame, PT, MS, MBA, CEAS III
+Martha Frame, PT, MBA, CEAS III

 Marty received her BS degree in physical therapy from The Ohio State University, her MS in Orthopaedic Physical Therapy from the University of St. Augustine and her MBA from Emory University.
 She is a member of the APTA and the Occupational Health Special Interest Group.
+She also regularly participates with the Atlanta Applied Ergonomics Network.